Justice Department Conducts Animal Fighting Investigations Training

 On June 21 to 22, the U.S. Attorney’s Office for the Eastern District of North Carolina, the U.S. Department of Justice’s Environmental Crimes Section and the U.S. Department of Agriculture’s Office of Inspector General (USDA OIG) hosted over 100 federal and state regulators, criminal investigators and prosecutors from across the country for an animal fighting investigations training held at the National Guard Joint Forces Headquarters in Raleigh, North Carolina.

 “Animal fighting ventures are violent and unlawful,” said Acting Assistant Attorney General Jeffrey H. Wood of the Department of Justice’s Environment and Natural Resources Division.
 “Ending these cruel practices will require a close partnership among local, state, and federal law enforcement agencies, including coordinated investigations and enhanced training programs.
 Our Division is proud to be a leader in this worthy cause.”

 “Our office was pleased to host this important conference on the serious problem of animal fighting and abuse,” said U.S. Attorney John Stuart Bruce for the Eastern District of North Carolina.
-“Federal, state, and local law enforcement, along with non-governmental animal welfare groups, are working together to stop these horrific crimes, and the associated crimes that usually accompany them.”
+“Federal, state, and local law enforcement, along with non-governmental animal welfare groups are working together to stop these heinous crimes, and the associated crimes that usually accompany them.”

 “As the criminal investigations agency of the U.S. Department of Agriculture, the Office of Inspector General has successfully conducted animal fighting investigations across the country, with the assistance of our Federal, State and local law enforcement partners,” said Assistant Inspector General for Investigations Ann M. Coffey.